reinauer/PLCCplug/README.md

 # PLCC plug

-A parametric PLCC plug adapter created in OpenSCAD
+A parametric PLCC plug adapter created in OpenSCAD.

 ***
-Note: Only the 84pin PLCC plug has been tested so far.
-Please report your experience, send patches, pictures etc.
+Please tell me about the use cases of this project.
 ***

 <br />